 The restoration described in the clause 6.2.2 is an optional mechanism which applies for service request.
-And SCC-AS is optionally enhanced to upload SRVCC related information as Repository Data from the HSS and notify the ATCF with new ATU-STI.
+And SCC-AS is optionally enhanced to download SRVCC related information as Repository Data from the HSS and notify the ATCF with new ATU-STI.

 Enhanced Service Request Procedure is based on enhanced third part registration procedure in 6.2.1.